-The process above is only the tip of the iceberg; the majority of accreditation guidelines are actually unrelated to the test itself, governing other aspects of the organization.
+The process above is only the tip of the iceberg; the majority of accreditation standards are actually unrelated to the test itself, governing other aspects of the organization.
+If working towards accreditation, organizational staff can work on topics such as these while test development and psychometric personnel work on the tests.

 - Organization hierarchy

 - Staff and consultants

 - Board governance

 - Separation of Education activities

 - Finance

 - Mission statement

 - Candidate eligibility requirements

 - Candidate handbook

 - Code of ethics/conduct

 - Recertification/CEU

 - Retake policies

 - Security